AI is disrupting the business world as we know it.

 #2 Finding leads

 An AI system can search through enormous databases to generate more leads.
-The AI would start by looking for characteristics that define the ideal customer based on a business’s current leads and customers; marketers can help at this stage, refining the criteria for which the AI looks for.
+The AI would start by looking for characteristics that define the ideal customer based on a business’s current leads and customers; marketers can help refine the criteria for which the AI looks for.

 Subsequently, the AI will look for individuals or entities with these characteristics and recommend them as potential leads.